The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: Manifolds with corners

+Manifolds and manifolds with boundary, defined as usual, are trivially manifolds with corners, making all results in this article applicable to those important special cases.

+As in the case of `ordinary' manifolds, one can define `smooth structure with corners', `smoothly compatible charts with corners', introduce partitions of unity, etc. As their definitions for manifolds is standard and the generalization to manifolds with corners is straightforward, we shall not formally discuss those.
+More generally, we only discuss generalizations of standard differential geometric concepts to manifolds with corners, if the analogy is non-trivial.
+We again emphasize that, unless stated otherwise, all manifolds (with corners) and mappings in this work are assumed to be smooth.

-To gain some intuition, we consider a few examples.
-These also exhibit some important techniques that one can use to show that a given set is canonically a manifold with corners, or can be turned into one by defining an appropriate topology and charts with corners. \begin{example}[Manifolds with corners] \end{example}
+To support the reader in gaining some intuition regarding manifolds with corners, we consider a few further examples.
+These also exhibit some important techniques that one can use to show that a given set is canonically a manifold with corners---or can be turned into one by defining an appropriate topology and charts with corners. \begin{example}[Manifolds with corners] \end{example}